 Pure essential oils… aka natural fragrance

-It’s tempting to only burn candles that contain “natural fragrance” — which is pure essential oils.
+It’s tempting to burn candles containing “natural fragrance” — pure essential oils.

 However, it’s not that simple.

-Most essential oils don’t bind well with wax, degrade easily and don’t have a great throw.
-In fact, a candle with essential oils may actually smell stronger when unlit, making for a misleading test sniff in the shop.
+Most essential oils don’t bind well with wax, degrade quickly, and don’t have a great throw.
+A candle with essential oils may smell stronger when unlit, making for a misleading test sniff in the shop.

-Plus, essential oils can also trigger allergies — just being plant-based never makes anything completely safe (poison ivy is also plant-based, just saying!), so do your research based on your own personal requirements!
+Plus, research shows that essential oils can also trigger allergic reactions — being plant-based never makes anything completely safe (poison ivy is also plant-based, just saying!), so do your homework based on your requirements!

-Personally, speaking, my husband absolutely cannot handle candles with the essential oils of frankincense or lemon — they give him a coughing fit!
+For instance, my husband cannot handle candles with the essential oils of frankincense or lemon — they give him a coughing fit!

-Finally, limiting a candle maker to only essential oils would take away many of the scented nuances of our favorite candles, since several olfactory notes can only be produced synthetically.
+Finally, limiting a candle maker to only essential oils would take away many of the scented nuances of our favorite candles since several fragrance notes can only be produced synthetically.

-At the other end of the spectrum are synthetic fragrance — which, for many, are the devil’s work where the search for clean candles is concerned.
+At the other end of the spectrum are synthetic fragrances — which, for many, are the devil’s work in the search for clean candles.

 However, the synthetic fragrance category doesn’t always deserve its bad reputation.
-There are a number of synthetic fragrances that are completely safe and non-toxic, even when burned in a candle.
+Several synthetic fragrances are completely safe and non-toxic, even when burned in a candle.
 So, they definitely deserve a place in clean candles.

-All that you need for a non-toxic candle is to keep certain things in mind.
+All you need for a non-toxic candle is to keep certain things in mind.

-Firstly, steer clear of phthlates.
-This family of chemicals is linked to respiratory disorders, endocrine disruption, birth defects and possibly even heart disease.
+Firstly, steer clear of phthalates.
+This family of chemicals is linked to respiratory disorders, endocrine disruption, birth defects, and possibly even heart disease.

-Next, look for cosmetic-grade synthetic fragrance oils, which have been rigorously tested and certified as clean by a reputable organisation such as the IFRA.
+Next, look for cosmetic-grade synthetic fragrance oils, which have been rigorously tested and certified clean by a reputable organization such as the IFRA.

-And, finally, as with all things in life, transparency is key.
-So, opt for candlemakers who are willing to disclose the full list of ingredients.
+And finally, as with all things in life, transparency is key.
+So, opt for candlemakers willing to disclose the complete list of ingredients.

 Are YOU the problem?

-It may be tough to hear but the problem may not always be with the candle — sometimes, we are to blame for our own poor candle-burning habits that can turn even the cleanest candle into a soot-maker (this post will show you how to remedy ALL of them!).
+It may be tough to hear, but the problem may not always be with the candle.
+Sometimes, we are to blame for our poor candle-burning habits that can turn even the cleanest candle into a soot-maker (this post will show you how to remedy ALL of them!).

 Are you trimming the wick?